Using Docker to Fix the "xprop: Unable to Open Display" Error while Sending Emails in Ruby on Rails

 Command/Software Description

-Docker Platform for developing, shipping, and running applications inside containers.
+Docker Platform for creating, transporting, and using apps inside of containers.

-Rails server Command to start the Ruby on Rails application server.
+Rails server Start the Ruby on Rails application server with this command.

-xvfb X Virtual FrameBuffer, a display server that performs graphical operations in memory.
+xvfb A display server that runs graphical operations in memory is called X Virtual FrameBuffer.

-Encountering the "xprop: unable to open display" error while working with Dockerized Ruby on Rails applications, especially during email sending operations, underscores a common oversight in the integration of applications with Docker's isolated environments.
-This error typically surfaces when an application tries to invoke GUI-based functionalities or any operation that necessitates interaction with a display server.
-Docker's architecture, designed to encapsulate and run applications in isolated environments, doesn't natively support GUI applications without specific configurations.
-This scenario often puzzles developers, as it diverges from the traditional development environments where applications have unrestricted access to the system's graphical interface.
+Running into the "xprop: unable to open display" error while interacting with Dockerized Ruby on Rails applications highlights a typical mistake in the way applications are integrated with Docker's separated environments, particularly when sending emails.
+This issue usually appears when an application attempts to use any GUI-based features or any other process that requires communication with a display server.
+The architecture of Docker, which is intended to run and encapsulate applications in isolated environments, does not by default support GUI apps without the need for special modifications.
+Because it deviates from the conventional development settings where apps have unfettered access to the system's graphical interface, this scenario frequently baffles developers.

 Dockerfile configuration